Jeiwan/uniswapv3-book/content/docs/milestone_3/flash-loans.md

 ```

 The function sends tokens to the caller and then calls `uniswapV3FlashCallback` on it–this is where the caller is expected
 to repay the loan.
-Then the function ensures that it's balances haven't decreased.
+Then the function ensures that its balances haven't decreased.
 Notice that custom data is allowed
 to be passed to the callback.

 Here's an example of the callback implementation: